 WHERE WAS THE LAST BOTTLE OVEN EVER TO BE FIRED IN THE POTTERIES?

-At the time of the firing the owner of the company, George Fairweather, produced a leaflet detailing its history.
+At the time of the firing the company produced a leaflet detailing its history.
 This was handed to visitors to the event.
 This is the text of the leaflet.

 A History of Hudson and Middleton (Longton) Ltd.